Krylov complexity and chaos in quantum mechanics: Introduction

 The exponential growth rate of the OTOC, called the quantum Lyapunov exponent, is regarded as a naive quantum counterpart of the Lyapunov exponent in classical systems.
 Remarkably, the quantum Lyapunov exponent of a finite-temperature quantum many-body system has an upper bound determined by the temperature \cite{Maldacena:2015waa}.
 This upper bound is expected to be an indicator of the existence of a gravity dual through the AdS/CFT correspondence.
 The Sachdev-Ye-Kitaev (SYK) model \cite{Sachdev:1992fk,Kitaev-talk}, which saturates the upper bound, has played important roles in the studies of quantum chaos and quantum gravity.
 Furthermore, the thermodynamic well-definedness of the OTOC suggests an upper bound on the energy dependence of the Lyapunov exponent for very general systems \cite{Hashimoto:2021afd}.

-However, it has been shown that even in a classically chaotic system, the OTOC does not necessarily show exponential growth \cite{Hashimoto:2017oit}, and conversely, even in a classically non-chaotic system, the OTOC can grow exponentially due to the presence of unstable points in the potential \cite{Xu:2019lhc,Bhattacharyya:2020art,Hashimoto:2020xfr}.
+However, it has been shown that even in a classically chaotic system, the OTOC does not necessarily show exponential growth \cite{Hashimoto:2017oit},\footnote{ In quantum mechanical systems with a few degrees of freedom, the condition in \cite{Maldacena:2015waa} that there exists a separation of time scales (between the dissipation time and the scrambling time) does not hold. } and conversely, even in a classically non-chaotic system, the OTOC can grow exponentially due to the presence of unstable points in the potential \cite{Xu:2019lhc,Bhattacharyya:2020art,Hashimoto:2020xfr}.
 Thus, the OTOC alone is unfortunately insufficient to characterize the quantum chaoticity.
 Also, the relationship between the energy level statistics, which has been previously proposed as a characterization of quantum chaos, and the OTOC is unclear.